biomassives/scdhub_vuepress/src/topics/food-forests.md

 icon: info
 ---

+## First Steps - Colorado Front Range

+There are many steps that can be taken to educate the community about food forests and their role in creating a sustainable local economy and community relationship.
+Here are some examples of community projects and milestones that could be considered in this process:

+    Host community events: Host events and workshops to educate the community about the benefits of food forests, including their ability to improve soil health, support biodiversity, provide fresh produce, and build community.
+These events could include demonstrations, tastings, and hands-on activities that help people understand the process of creating a food forest and the products it produces.

+    Collaborate with local organizations: Partner with local organizations, such as community gardens, schools, and permaculture groups, to share resources and knowledge about food forests.
+These collaborations can help spread the word about the benefits of food forests and promote their growth in the community.

+    Develop a food forest network: Create a network of food forests in the Boulder, Denver, and Fort Collins area, connecting individuals and organizations working to establish food forests and promote sustainable food systems.
+This network could be used to share resources, information, and best practices, and to provide support to new food forest projects.

+    Develop a food forest trail: Develop a food forest trail that showcases existing food forests in the region and provides opportunities for people to visit and learn about the benefits of these systems.
+This trail could be used to promote food forests and build community awareness and support.

+    Create educational resources: Develop educational resources, such as guides, videos, and presentations, to help people understand the process of creating a food forest and how to get involved.
+These resources could be used to support community events and outreach, and to help educate people about the benefits of food forests.

+Implement food forest projects: Develop and implement food forest projects in the community, working with local organizations, schools, and community groups to create sustainable food systems.
+These projects could involve establishing food forests in public parks, community gardens, and other open spaces, and could provide opportunities for people to learn about food forests and get involved in their creation and maintenance.

+Celebrate successes: Celebrate the successes of the food forest projects, including milestones such as the establishment of new food forests, the production of fresh produce, and the growth of the food forest network.
+These celebrations could include events, festivals, and other activities that promote food forests and the benefits they provide to the community.

+These are just a few examples of the many steps that could be taken to educate the community about food forests and their role in creating a sustainable local economy and community relationship in the Boulder, Denver, Fort Collins front range region of Colorado.
+By working together and leveraging the strengths of the community, it is possible to create a food forest system that benefits everyone and supports a sustainable future.

+## Progression toward food forest systems

 Creating a food forest symbiosis between human civilization, nature, AI, and society is a complex and multidisciplinary process that requires a nuanced understanding of the interrelationships between ecology, technology, community, and legal systems.
 In particular, the recognition of the rights of nature can have a significant impact on the outcomes of food forest projects.

 Here are some steps that could be taken to progress towards the creation of a food forest symbiosis, with a strong emphasis on the role of the rights of nature in shaping outcomes: